Safety Tips for Traveling in NYC

-As part of its Citywide traffic improvement program, the New York City Department of Transportation has compiled a list of areas where major street construction or street events will impede the normal flow of traffic.
+As part of its citywide traffic improvement program, NYC DOT has compiled a list of areas where major street construction or street events will impede the normal flow of traffic.
 Visit the NYC Street Closures Map

 Alternate Side Parking